japer-technology/forgejo-society/README.md

 ## Read this first

-Before running, mirroring, or extending anything in this repository, read [WARNING.md](WARNING.md) and the four compliance documents it references.
+Before running, mirroring, or extending anything in this repository, read [WARNING.md](WARNING.md) and the compliance documents it references.
 They define where this project is allowed to *execute*, where it is only allowed to be *mirrored*, and what must never be done on shared infrastructure.